-Jose A. Carrillo practices in the area of labor and employment law.
+Jose A. Carrillo practices employment and immigration law.
 His experience includes:

 - Representing employers before various government agencies, including U.S. Citizenship and Immigration Services, U.S. Department of Labor, U.S. Equal Employment Opportunity Commission, U.S. Department of State, and U.S. Department of Justice.

 - Advising employers on corporate immigration matters, including preparing and filing petitions for work visas (such as H-1B, L-1A/L-1B, and TN) and permanent resident petitions (Green Cards) through employment.